 For more information, a good place to start is the PCC website.
 Click on Presbyterian Church in Canada Refugee Sponsorship Information.
 A recent copy of the budget worksheet is available here.

-If you have difficulty accessing or reading the material, or still have questions and/or comments after reading the PCC material and/or this short explanation, please use the form at the bottom of this post to submit them to the Refugee Sponsorship Committee of the Comox Valley Presbyterian Church (anonymously if desired).
+If you have difficulty accessing or reading the material, or still have questions and/or comments after reading the PCC material and/or this short explanation, please phone or email the Comox Valley Presbyterian Church.